Materials-Consortia/OPTIMADE/optimade.rst

 Ranged_Properties
 -----------------

-- **Description**: In some cases the value of a property can be so large that it becomes unwieldy to process them.
+- **Description**: Ranged properties are used when the value of a property is so large that it can become unwieldy to process.
-  In this case defining a property as a ranged_property can be a good solution.
+  They also provide a method to correlate the values of two separate properties.
+  The meta data is returned by default, the values are only returned when specifically requested via the :query-param:`ranged property` as described under `Entry Listing URL Query Parameters`_.
   Ranged properties support slicing, so the client can request that only some of the values need to be returned.
 Likewise, the server can use paging to return the property in multiple parts.
-How to retrieve the data of ranged properties
+  In that case a link is provided, as described in `JSON Response Schema: Common Fields`_ under the `links.next` field, from which the remainder of the requested data can be retrieved.

 - **Type**: dictionary with keys:

   - :property:`serialization_format`: string (REQUIRED)
   - :property:`values`: List of any data type (REQUIRED)
   - :property:`nvalues`: integer (REQUIRED)
-  - :property:`range_id`: string(OPTIONAL)
+  - :property:`range_ids`: list of strings (OPTIONAL)
   - :property:`n_range_dim`: integer(REQUIRED)
   - :property:`dim_range`: list of integers (REQUIRED)
   - :property:`offset_linear`: list of floats (OPTIONAL)
   - :property:`step_size_linear`: list of floats (OPTIONAL)
-  - :property:`offset_regular`: integer (OPTIONAL)
+  - :property:`offset_regular`: list of integers (OPTIONAL)
   - :property:`step_size_regular`: list of integers (OPTIONAL)
   - :property:`indexes`: list of integers(OPTIONAL)
   - :property:`average`: float (OPTIONAL)